benrudolph/ascend.report/index.md

 ## Follow up and Monitoring

 Now that FrontlineCloud had been installed and trainings had been conducted, the monitoring and evaluation plan (M&E) that was setup upon arrival and then reviewed before the end of the pilot became essential.
-I would argue this is one of the most important parts of running a pilot.

 When done correctly, M&E allows us to iterate on our solution.
 Without it we are merely guessing at how to improve.
 For Costa Rica we chose the indicators listed below as the ones we would record.
 There was a fine balance between overly bureaucratizing the process, reducing the quality of information recorded and selecting too few indicators, making it difficult to determine how to iterate.